I was trying to insert a few global environment variables to every container running, so one of the options was

 envFrom to define all of the ConfigMap's data as container environment variables.
-The key from the ConfigMap becomes the environment variable name in the Pod.

 --- apiVersion: v1 kind: ConfigMap metadata: name: global namespace: tools data: ENVIRONMENT: "dev" DATABASE_HOST: "postgresql.dev.local" DATABASE_PORT: "5432"